swaznil/ClickGoBrr/README.md

 ### AI Usage

+AI (ChatGPT) was used to review and improve javaScript code.
+Along with it AI was used to cleanup html code and create the animation for background canvas.
-AI has been used to review JavaScript code, but all the coding and final implementations were done by me.
+Almost all the coding and final implementations were done by me.

 ---